masonstrike/AutoVid/README.md

 # AutoVid
 An automatic video convertor with options for codecs and resolution.
-Ussing C# and FFMPEG
+Using C# and FFMPEG

+Features:
+        Time based processing.
+        Selection of codecs Audio and video
+        Use of ffmpeg